ElgarL/GroupManager/CONFIG.md

 ```
 This example has a couple of notable characteristics worth pointing out and is quite useful for most servers:

 Look at the indentation closely, YAML is very strict that this is correct and will error if it is wrong.
+**YAML also requires the use of spaces and not tabs when indenting.**
 The 2nd line gives the group name, this should be '<name>:'.
-    The 3rd line stipulates that this will be the group that users join automatically, there can only be one of these per config file.
+The 3rd line stipulates that this will be the group that users join automatically, there can only be one default group per groups.yml file.
 The next section lists all the permissions you want to give to a user, in this case it is only the most basic commands.
-    The inheritance section would allow you to build on another user, simply list the group you want to inherit from like the permissions node above.
+The inheritance section would allow you to build on another group, simply list the group you want to inherit the permission nodes from.
 The prefix can be shown before the players name, in this case it is a colour code and would make the user a different colour.
 The build toggle is used by some plugins, in this example people in the default group would not be able to build.
 The "default" group, has an example of negative permissions, to specifically revoke a permission you simply add a '-' before the beginning of the permission, in this example revoking the 'essentials.help.factions' permission.
 The line above is an example of wildcard permissions, which means people in the default group will see all plugins command help, except for factions.

 The default configuration has many more such groups with an array of permissions, and uses something called global groups.
 This is used to make multiple world configs simpler, more details below.